jamesdon/stream_splunk_usage_demo/README.md

 ### System Performance

-This requires updates to the Splunk_TA_nix:
+This requires the Splunk App for Unix and Linux - https://apps.splunk.com/app/273/.
+After installing the App, enable all of the data inputs.

+Additional steps beyond that:

 1) For Yosemite users, update line 45 in top.sh:
 vi +45 /opt/splunk/etc/apps/Splunk_TA_nix/bin/top.sh